I want to launch a merger

 - Lowers costs and staffing requirements

 Mergers & Acquisitions, although often uttered in the same breath have slightly different meanings.
 Acquisition is when one company ‘swallows’ the target company and clearly establishes itself as the new owner.
-See Acquisition.
+See Acquisition for more information on buying a company.

 In a merger, two firms (often of equal size) agree to go forward as a single new company and become one.
 Both company’s stocks are surrendered and new stock (of the new company) is issued in its place.
 Mergers will need restructure and refinancing.